Vardominator/ride-sharing-simulation/README.md

 The simulation is ran and all of its events are created.
 Then a graphical application shows the results of the simulation with Ferrari's only.

-### GUI TODOs
-* Track total number of idle drivers
-* Track leading driver
-* Show party size next to reservation
-* Show capacity and passenger count for each driver

-### Other TODOs
-* Logging
-* Finish README: prequisites and installation
-* Screenshot/video of application running